-Sometimes the best deal will be a week before, sometimes it’ll be six months before.
-A lot of it depends on simple supply and demand between the two destinations.
+A lot of the variance just depends on simple supply and demand between the two destinations.
 Throw a hub airport in there and it gets even more complicated.
 Plus a July flight to Europe is going to vary a lot less than one in January when demand is lower.

 Next people will ask things like, “I heard if you book on a Tuesday night after midnight you’ll get the best deal.”